fujitake/vantiq-related/vantiq-operations/docs/eng/vantiq-install-closed-network-azure.md

 ```

 ### Configure Security Group
 Configure it to restrict access from the Internet.
-Also, since the LoadBalancer does not perform SNAT, it is necessary to set the same permissions on the AKS worker nodes as the NSG set on the LoadBalancer.
-This means that if the Load Balancer and the AKS worker nodes are on different Subnets, the same settings should be made on each Subnet.
+Also, since the LoadBalancer does not perform SNAT, it is necessary to set the same permission rules on the AKS worker nodes as that set on the LoadBalancer.
+This means that if the Load Balancer and the AKS worker nodes are on different Subnets, the same settings should be done on each Subnet.

 ![azure-nsg-aks](../../imgs/vantiq-install-closed-network-azure/azure-nsg-aks.png)